Eat Your Vegetables

 - Better skin.
-The increased amount of vitamins A, C, E, and K, as well as antioxidants and phytochemicals, are beneficial for your skin and may even reduce the risk of skin cancer.
+The increased amount of vitamins A, C, E, and K, as well as antioxidants and phytochemicals, are beneficial to your skin and may reduce the risk of skin cancer.

 Here are some easy ways to get started on a more plant-centric diet:

 Start small.
-Try eating 1 to 2 servings of vegetables at every meal.
-Look for simple ways to incorporate vegetables throughout the day—add spinach to your smoothie, braised greens to your eggs, and pile cucumbers and peppers on your sandwich.
+Eating one or two servings of vegetables at every meal.
+Look for simple ways to incorporate vegetables throughout the day: add spinach to your smoothie, mix braised greens into your eggs, and pile cucumbers and peppers on your sandwich.
 Small changes deliver big results.

 Replace meat with meaty flavors.
-Sometimes it’s not the meat itself we crave, but its texture and rich flavor.
-Vegetables like mushrooms and eggplant are good sources of umami, glutamates that mimic some of the best qualities of meat.
+Sometimes it’s not the meat itself we crave, but its rich flavor.
+Vegetables like mushrooms and eggplant are good sources of umami, glutamates that mimic some of the savoriness of meat.

 Keep ‘em in sight.
 Instead of storing fruits and vegetables in the refrigerator, keep a few in a bowl on your kitchen counter.
-You’re more likely to grab an apple for a snack if it’s within reach, right there in front of you.
+You’re more likely to grab an apple for a snack if it’s within easy reach.